Legomountain14/gilded/README.md

 # Gilded
 A datapack/resource pack that adds more golden food to Minecraft.
-It also flips the Glistening Melon Slice texture so it matches the notmal melon slice.
+It also flips the Glistening Melon Slice texture so it matches the normal melon slice.

 ## Datapack Version